amankumar110/Unit-Conversion-App/README.md

 # Torch App

-An android torch app for Android 7.0(Nougat) or higher.
+An android unit conversion application for Android 7.0 (Nougat) or higher.

 ## Demo: